byui-cse/cse251-course/overview/software.md

 ## **Python 3**

 We will be using Python throughtout the course.
-Please ensure that you have version 3.8 or higher.
+Please ensure that you have version 3.10 or higher (It is prefered to have the latest version of Python).
+Also, make sure you have the latest update for the version of Python that you are using.
+For example, version `3.10.0` has issues in this course but version `3.10.9` doesn't.
 Python can be [downloaded here](python.org).

 ### Python Videos